wix-incubator/carmi/docs/design.md

 ### CARMI is built from 3 parts:

-1. Frontend which exposes a lodash inspired API for defining the state deriviations needed in your project letting you map/filter, the frontend generates a S-EXPressions (lisp) inspired data strcture which should remain opaque to the consumer of this library and is fed into the compiler
+1. Frontend which exposes a lodash inspired API for defining the state derivations needed in your project letting you map/filter, the frontend generates a S-EXPressions (lisp) inspired data strcture which should remain opaque to the consumer of this library and is fed into the compiler
 2. An optimizing pass which hoist shared sub-expressions, eliminates dead code, tag the SEXPs (The naive version of the